 There are casual users who are online and spend time checking their friends on Twitter or Facebook.
 There are also heavy Internet users who eat away your speeds through their non-stop torrent downloads and online gaming.

-The time of day can also indicate how fast your Internet speed is.
-Peak hours at home, which are between when people have gone home after work or school and when they go to sleep, are expected to have slower speeds.
+That said, the time of day can indicate how fast your Internet speed is.
+Peak hours, or the time when most Internet users are online simultaneously, are expected to have slower speeds.

 What your Internet service provider is not telling you (or may have hidden in the fine print) is the fact that they also implement certain throttling or intentional limiting of Internet bandwidth, which is apparently for the purpose of guaranteeing quality service to everyone.

 Depending on the ISP, unlimited Internet usage doesn’t necessarily mean a consistent rate of bandwidth for the entire duration of your postpaid plan.
 After downloading a certain amount of data, for instance, you may be subject to a subsequent speed that’s much slower than what is promised.